Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Understanding disaggregated evaluations of algorithmic fairness

+To characterize the stability of model performance across subgroups for each of the causal settings discussed thus far, we rely on a sufficient condition for equal average performance across subgroups for arbitrary performance metrics.
+Specifically, we note that $\{R, Y\} \perp A$ is sufficient to induce $\mathbb{E}[m(R, Y) \mid A] = \mathbb{E}[m(R, Y)]$ for any performance metric $m$.

+A key result is that in \textit{none} of the settings discussed thus far does $\{R, Y\} \perp A$ hold (Table \ref{tab:performance_properties}), implying that in general we should not expect equal performance across subgroups for an arbitrary performance metric.
+This simple observation regarding instability of model performance across subgroups can be enriched if we consider the extent to which differences in model performance metrics across subgroups can be explained by causal structure.
+We do so here through characterization of the condition $\{R, Y\} \perp A \mid V$ for a control variable $V \in \{X, Y, R\}$ for each of the causal settings discussed, focusing on cases where selection bias is not present.
+The condition $\{R, Y\} \perp A \mid V$ then serves as a sufficient condition for $\mathbb{E}[m(R, Y) \mid V, A] = \mathbb{E}[m(R, Y) \mid V]$.
+We then say that differences in performance across subgroups are explained by $V$ if we have $\mathbb{E}[m(R, Y) \mid A] \neq \mathbb{E}[m(R, Y)]$, but $\{R, Y\} \perp A \mid V$ and $V \nperp A$.

-In Table \ref{tab:performance_properties}, we summarize whether control for either $V=X$, $Y$, or $R$ is sufficient to induce $\{R, Y\} \perp A \mid V$ based on the conditional independencies implied by each of the graphical settings discussed.
-For models that are subgroup-agnostic, we find that $X$ explains performance differences only for the covariate shift graph and $Y$ explains performance differences only for the label shift graph.
-However, these relationships no longer hold if the model is subgroup-aware because now $\{R, Y\} \perp A \mid V$ no longer necessarily holds, with the only exception being that, in the covariate shift graph, subgroup Bayes-optimality implies equal performance conditioned on $X$.
+In Table \ref{tab:performance_properties}, we summarize whether control for $V \in \{X, Y, R\}$ is sufficient to induce $\{R, Y\} \perp A \mid V$ based on the conditional independencies implied by each of the graphical settings discussed.
+These results are relevant to both Bayes-optimal and arbitrary models, with some differences depending on whether optimality is achieved.
+For models that are subgroup-agnostic, we find that $X$ explains performance differences only for the covariate shift graph, and $Y$ explains performance differences only for the label shift graph.
+However, these relationships no longer hold if the model is subgroup-aware because now $\{R, Y\} \perp A \mid V$ no longer necessarily holds.
+As an exception, in the covariate shift graph, subgroup Bayes-optimality implies equal performance conditioned on $X$.

 In graphs where $Y \nperp A \mid X$, performance differences are expected in general and neither $X$ nor $Y$ alone explains those differences.
-However, if subgroup Bayes-optimality holds, the difference in performance can be explained by differences in the distribution of $R$, because subgroup-Bayes optimality implies sufficiency and thus $\{R, Y\} \perp A \mid R$.
-In other words, the differences in performance for the set of optimal predictors for each subgroup can be explained by the differences in the distribution of the \textit{optimal risk score} across subgroups.
+However, note that when $V=R$, $\{R, Y\} \perp A \mid V$ reduces to the sufficiency fairness criterion.
+This implies that for any model satisfying sufficiency, differences in performance can be explained by differences in the distribution of the score $R$.